Have you ever laughed until you cried? I have. Probably one too many times.

 I returned to work after being out for a couple of days.
 Everything seemed just as I left it.
 The team was busy cranking out the next series of books and I was happy to see everyone – they were my second family.

 I logged onto my computer and got right to work.
-A few minutes later my boss wandered into my cubicle to talk about the yearly budget.
+A few minutes later my supervisor wandered into my cubicle to talk about the yearly budget.
 As I spun around in my chair I immediately noticed that somebody had pinned….what looked like a condom…to my bulletin board.
 Not in the package.
 Stretched out as far as it could go.
-And stuck there with a tack.

-All he had to do was glance down.
+All he had to do was glance to the left.
 Part of me wanted to laugh out loud.
 For Pete’s sake he’s having a serious conversation with me with a condom hanging next to him and he doesn’t even know it.
 But the other part of my brain, that wanted to keep my job so I could feed my children, said “Stay cool.”
 And I did.

 YOU CALL IT CORN, WE CALL IT MAIZE